 When a claim is created using the New Claim button for a patient with dual coverage, both a primary and secondary claim are automatically created.
 The primary claim will have a status of Waiting to Send.
 The secondary claim will have a status of Hold until Pri received and will stay in the patient's account.
 When the primary claim is received send the secondary claim (verify the estimates on the secondary claim before sending).

-Claim Type: Set automatically when you create the claim.
-It is there for reference, but you are not allowed to change it because it affects so many other fields.
+Claim Type: Set automatically when creating a claim.
+It is there for reference, but cannot be changed, because it affects so many other fields.
 See Claim Types.

 Date of Service: Defaults to the date of the earliest procedures attached to the claim.

 Date Orig Sent: The date the claim was originally sent.